 As far as beginner guitar lessons, so many teachers will tell you, “You need to memorize every note on the fretboard.”

-For those of you who don’t want to memorize every note on the fretboard, I have a solution.
+For those of you who don’t want to memorize every note on the fretboard when learning guitar, I have a solution.
 Using 2 simple tricks, you are going to be able to find any note on the fretboard without memorization!

 Besides teaching you these two tricks, this episode of Acoustic Tuesday is going to feature the Heartbreaker of the Month guitar, from Heartbreaker Guitars in Las Vegas.
 Finally, I am showcasing the work of Gillian Welch and David Rawlings.